 - 7 squares (1 ounce each) semisweet chocolate, chopped

 - 20 to 30 small candy Easter eggs

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large mixing bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
-Combine the flour, cocoa, baking powder and salt; gradually add to creamed mixture and mix well.
+Combine the flour, cocoa, baking powder and salt; beat into creamed mixture.

 - Spread into a greased 9-in. springform pan.
 Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes.
 Carefully run a knife around edge of pan to loosen.
 Remove sides and bottom of pan.
 Cool completely on a wire rack.

 - From a large sheet of waxed paper, cut a 29-in. x 5-in. strip.
 Fold strip lengthwise in half.
 Place strip on a large sheet of waxed paper on a work surface.
 Spread melted chocolate evenly along one long edge of waxed paper strip; spread upward, making a wavy line to within 1/2 in. of other long edge.
 Let stand for 10-30 minutes until chocolate begins to set but is still pliable.